Bictole/MLSECU/README.md

 The dataset is built with **real traffic** and **up-to-date attacks**.
 These data come from several netflow v9 collectors strategically located in the network of a spanish ISP.
 It is composed of two differentiated sets of data that are previously split in weeks.

+A precise analysis of the dataset is available on [this](https://nesg.ugr.es/nesg-ugr16/dataset_AuthorVersionFinal.pdf) paper.

 ## Analysis

 The analysis is made with python on the `MLSECU_SG_AL_VS.ipynb` notebook.
 We are going through the whole analysis process, with the **dataset exploration**, the **cleaning**, the **feature engineering**, **statistical analysis**, **visualization** and finally the **machine learning** part.